intel/ai-reference-models/quickstart/language_translation/tensorflow/transformer_lt_official/inference/cpu/fp32/README.md

 ```

 If you have your own pretrained model, you can specify the path to the frozen
-graph .pb file using the `FROZEN_GRAPH` environment variable.
+graph .pb file using the `PRETRAINED_MODEL` environment variable.

 <!-- 60.
 Docker -->